-Category: Circular solar trials
+Category: Circular solar

 Eligible bodies: Business, not-for-profit organisations, councils, research institutions, government agencies and organisations.

 Contact: Waste and Recycling Infrastructure Unit by phone on (02) 9895 6486 or firstname.lastname@example.org